 • Official Academic Transcripts

-• At least 2 to 3 References
+• At least 2 to 3 References from professionals who have worked with the candidate

-A minimum Grade Point Average (GPA) of 3.0 (failing which a Graduate Record Examination (GRE) Score may be required)
+• A minimum Grade Point Average (GPA) of 3.0, failing which a Graduate Record Examination (GRE) Score may be required.

 Online Masters in Sports Psychology No GRE Programs